DeimosMH/DCH_CppPrimerPlus/docs/index.md

 **address operator**, represented by `&` to a variable to get its location;
 if `home` is a variable, `&home` is its address

+The implicit `address operator` returns the address of the invoking object (that is, the value of the `this` pointer).
+That’s fine for our purposes, and we won’t discuss this member function further.

 ??? example "address.cpp"
     <!--codeinclude-->
     [](../programs/address.cpp)